 The longstanding life-threatening challenges in medical care at the East Baton Rouge Parish Prison are exacerbated by the COVID-19 crisis.
 Louisiana is one of the states hardest hit by the pandemic, and East Baton Rouge Parish has not been spared.
 A mass outbreak in the jail would further strain the limited resources of Louisiana's healthcare.
 However, despite warnings, parish officials have taken few steps to implement standard protective measures to prevent an outbreak.
 Instead, individuals who have tested positive or exhibited symptoms of COVID-19 have been transferred to punitive, solitary confinement areas of the jail that were reopened after being condemned in 2018 due to safety concerns.
 In the rest of the jail, individuals are unable to socially distance from one another and are not given regular access to protective gear, personal hygiene and cleaning supplies, and medical care.

 Individuals locked inside the East Baton Rouge Parish Prison are fighting for recognition of their humanity and for survival.
 The majority of those confined are Black, poor, and medically vulnerable.
-The Advancement Project National Office, the Center for Constitutional Rights, the Fair Fight Initiative, Hogan Lovells LLP, and local civil rights attorneys filed Belton v.
+The Advancement Project National Office, the Center for Constitutional Rights, the Fair Fight Initiative, Hogan Lovells LLP, and local civil rights attorneys filed the lawsuit Belton v.
 Gautreaux against the sheriff of East Baton Rouge, the warden of the jail, and the City of Baton Rouge/Parish of East Baton Rouge.
 The litigation supports the demands of the East Baton Rouge Parish Prison Reform Coalition, community members, local advocacy groups, and those imprisoned and their families.
 This class-action lawsuit argues that the inhumane conditions at the jail are unconstitutional, and urges a federal judge to release medically vulnerable individuals and order the defendants to adopt comprehensive measures to protect the safety and health of the people inside the jail.

 Clifton Belton is 60 years old and is being held in pretrial detention in the East Baton Rouge Parish Prison because he does not have enough money to make his $15,000 bond.
 Mr. Belton suffers from high blood pressure, diabetes, and congestive heart failure.
 Prior to his confinement, he had part of his right foot amputated and has fluid in his legs, rendering him largely confined to a wheelchair.
 He has had four open-heart surgeries within the last year, and a buildup of fluid around his heart caused him to flatline twice on April 15, 2019.